 - Oh and if you’re Asian, you can get special Asian goggles due to our lack of a bridge on our nose.
 LOL!
 I think this is hilarious but how considerate!

-So those are just some of the basics you’ll need to consider if you’re embarking on your first ski holiday.
-Whilst we’re so busy trying to ensure we’re well equipped for skiing, don’t forget to pack appropriate clothing for when you’re not!
+So those are just some of the basics you’ll need to consider if you’re embarking on your first ski holiday and its probably a great idea to check out my blog post 13 Useful Tips for Planning Your First Ski Holiday so you’re more prepared.
+And whilst you’re so busy trying to ensure you’re well equipped for skiing, don’t forget to pack appropriate clothing for when you’re not skiing!
 A good pair of snow boots with good grip is ideal whilst a nice warm jacket and fleece lined pants would do you well.
 In the meantime, enjoy the ski season!
 Pack well and be prepared.
 It will certainly make a world of difference.